HuyDoan-2112/GeoGuessr-Research/README.md

 ## Quickstart (locally hosted server)
 1) Download requirements.txt into a conda env called bfcl_server.

+2) Download mapcrunch.db from the gcs bucket.

-2) Copy paste this into your .env:
+3) Copy paste this into your .env:
 ```bash
 # Path A / geoguessr_server_gcs.py configuration
 # Loaded by python-dotenv when running the shim.